Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Prostate cancer tends to be more common in African-American men, those with a family history of prostate cancer, and men older than 50.
 Men who eat an unhealthy diet are also at an increased risk for prostate cancer.
 This type of diet includes a lot of high-fat dairy products and red meat.

 Men who have inflammatory bowel disease or have had colon or rectal polyps have a greater risk for colon cancer.
 A personal or family history of colon cancer also increases risk.
-Although it's most common in people who are 50 and older, lifestyle factors such as smoking, being overweight, being sedentary, and eating an unhealthy diet (particularly lots of red meat and processed meats), play a role in the risk for colon cancer.
+It's most common in people who are 50 and older.
+And lifestyle factors, such as smoking, being overweight, being sedentary, and eating an unhealthy diet (particularly lots of red meat and processed meats), play a role in the risk for colon cancer.

 If you have risk factors for any of these cancers, limit your risk by eating a healthy diet, exercising, and not smoking.
 It's also important to get regular checkups and cancer screening tests.
-These visits play a role in overall health and will help allow early detection and treatment of any problems that arise.
+These visits play a role in overall health.
+They will help allow early detection and treatment of any problems that arise.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |